Types of democracy

+Types of democracy refers to the various governance structures that embody the principles of democracy ("rule by the people") in some way.
+Democracy is frequently applied to governments (ranging from local to global), but may also be applied to other constructs like workplaces, families, community associations, and so forth.

+Types of democracy can cluster around values.
+Some such types, defined as direct democracy (or participatory democracy, or deliberative democracy), promote equal and direct participation in political decisions by all members of the public.
+Others, including the many variants of representative democracy (i.e., constitutional), favor more indirect or procedural approaches to collective self-governance, wherein decisions are made by elected representatives rather than by the people directly.

+Types of democracy can be found across time, space, and language.
+The foregoing examples are just a few of the thousands of refinements of, and variations on, the central notion of "democracy."

 Direct democracy

-A direct democracy or pure democracy is a type of democracy where the people govern directly.
+A direct democracy, or pure democracy, is a type of democracy where the people govern directly, by voting on laws and policies.
 It requires wide participation of citizens in politics.
-Athenian democracy or classical democracy refers to a direct democracy developed in ancient times in the Greek city-state of Athens.
+Athenian democracy, or classical democracy, refers to a direct democracy developed in ancient times in the Greek city-state of Athens.
 A popular democracy is a type of direct democracy based on referendums and other devices of empowerment and concretization of popular will.